hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/1-architecture.md

 ### GraphQL client-server flow:

-1. Note that the GraphQL query is not really JSON; it looks like the shape of the JSON you *want*.
+1. Note that the GraphQL query is not JSON; it looks like the shape of the JSON you *want*.
 So when we make a 'POST' request to send our GraphQL query to the server, it is sent as a "string" by the client.
 2. The server gets the JSON object and extracts the query string.
 As per the